On axiomatic definitions of non-discrete affine buildings: Definitions and axioms

 The spherical Weyl group $\sW$ associated to $\RS$ acts on $\MS$ by naturally extending its action on $\RS$.
-We define a \emph{hyperplane} $H_\alpha$ in the model space as a fixed point set of a reflection $r_\alpha$ in $\sW$ which separates $\MS$ into two half-spaces, called \emph{half-apartments}.
 An \emph{affine Weyl group} $\WT$ acting on $\MS$, is the semi-direct product of $\sW$ by some $\sW$-invariant translation group $T$ of the model space.
-In the case that $T$ is the entire space $\MS$ we will write $\aW$ instead of $\WT$.
+In the case that $T$ is the entire space $\MS$, we will write $\aW$ instead of $\WT$.

+Elements in $\WT$ that can be written as $t\circ r_\alpha$ for some $t\in T$ and a reflection $r_\alpha$ in $\sW$ are called \emph{(affine) reflections} if their fixed point set is non empty.
+The fixed point set $H=H_{t,\alpha}$ of an affine reflection, which splits $\MS$ into two half-spaces, is called \emph{(affine) hyperplane}.
+Here we assume the hyperplane to be part of each of its two half-apartments making them closed subspaces of $\MS$.
+We say that a hyperplane $H_{\alpha,t}$ \emph{separates} two elements $x,y\in \MS$ if $x$ and $y$ are contained in different open halfspaces determined by $H_{\alpha,t}$.
+Two hyperplanes are \emph{parallel} if they are translates of one another.
+In this case they are of the form $H_{\alpha,t}, H_{\alpha,k}$ for some $t,k\in\Lambda$ and $\alpha\in\RS$.
+It is shown in ~\cite{Bennett} that hyperplanes are parallel in our sense if and only if they are at bounded distance.
 Associated to a basis $B$ of the root system $\RS$ there is a \emph{fundamental Weyl chamber} $\Cf$.
 The chamber $\Cf$ is a fundamental domain for the action of $\sW$ on $\MS$.
 Its images in $\MS$ under the affine Weyl group are \emph{Weyl chambers} (sometimes called \emph{sectors}).
-If two Weyl chambers contain a common sub-Weyl chamber we call them \emph{parallel}.
+If two Weyl chambers $S$ and $T$ contain a common sub-Weyl chamber we call them \emph{parallel} and write $\partial S=\partial T$ for their parallel class.
 A \emph{Weyl simplex} is a face of a chamber.
 The smallest face of dimension 0 is called \emph{basepoint}, and a \emph{panel} is a Weyl simplex of co-dimension one.

+A subset $C$ of $\MS$ is \emph{(closed) $\WT$-convex} (or just \emph{(closed) convex}) if it is the intersection of finitely many half-apartments.
+The \emph{convex hull} of a set $Y \subset \MS$ is the intersection of all half-apartments containing $Y$.
+Weyl simplices, chambers and hyperplanes are all examples of closed convex sets.